-AIMAC Electronics can Test and Tag your equipment to comply with AS/NZ3760 (General electrics) and AS/NZ3551 (Medical devices).
-Either as a one off or a regular maintenance compliance contract.
+AIMAC Electronics can Test and Tag your equipment or appliance to comply with AS/NZS 3760 (General electrics) and AS/NZS 3551 (Medical devices).
+Either as a one off or a regular maintenance compliance contract for safety and performance.

-Test and tagging is a generic name given to the process of visually inspecting and electrically testing in-service electrical equipment for personal safety.
-Colloquially, it is also referred to as; tagging, test tag, test and tag, electrical tagging, appliance testing, portable appliance test or lead tagging.
+Test and tagging is a generic name given to the process of visually inspecting and electrically testing in-service electrical equipment and appliances for personal safety.
+Colloquially, it is also referred to as; tagging, test tag, test and tag, electrical testing, electrical tagging, appliance testing, portable appliance test or lead tagging.

 The aim of test and tagging is to determine if the appliance is electrically safe for personal use.
 The appliance undergoes a visual inspection for defects such as damage or missing components and a number of electrical tests to measure earth continuity, insulation resistance and polarity.